 \section{Abstract}

-For the realization of magnon-based current-free technologies, referred to as magnonics, all-optical control of magnons is an important technique for fundamental research and application.
-Magnon-polariton is a coupled state of magnon and photon in a magnetic medium, which is expected to exhibit a magnon-like controllability and a photon-like high-speed propagation.
-Recent studies have observed magnon-polaritons as modulation of the incident terahertz wave; however, the influence of magnon-photon coupling on the magnon propagation property has not been explored.
-This study aimed to observe the spatiotemporal dynamics of coherent magnon-polariton through time-resolved imaging measurements. $\mathrm{BiFeO_3}$ was chosen as the sample, because it is expected to exhibit strong coupling between the magnon and photon.
-The observed dynamics suggested that antiferromagnetic magnons can propagate over long distances up to hundreds of micrometers through strong coupling with the photons.
-The results shed light on the understanding of the optical control of the magnonic systems thereby paving the way for terahertz opto-magnonics.
+For the realization of magnon-based current-free technologies, referred to as magnonics, all-optical control of magnons is an important technique for both fundamental research and practical applications.
+Magnon-polariton is a coupled state of magnon and photon in a magnetic medium, expected to exhibit magnon-like controllability and photon-like high-speed propagation.
+While recent studies have observed magnon-polaritons as modulation of incident terahertz waves, the influence of magnon-photon coupling on magnon propagation properties remains unexplored.
+This study aimed to observe the spatiotemporal dynamics of coherent magnon-polaritons through time-resolved imaging measurements. \ce{BiFeO3} was selected as the sample due to its anticipated strong coupling between magnons and photons.
+The observed dynamics suggest that antiferromagnetic magnons can propagate over long distances, up to hundreds of micrometers, through strong coupling with photons.
+These results enhance our understanding of the optical control of magnonic systems, thereby paving the way for terahertz opto-magnonics.